Top 1% Frisco & Plano Realtors | Bale Real Estate GroupTop 1% Frisco & Plano Realtors | Bale Real Estate Group

 • Fence concerns

-• Odor in carpet pad
+• Odors in carpet or carpet padding

-• Scratched hardwoods
+• Scratched hardwood flooring

 • Paint touch-ups

-• Door frames
+• Damaged door frames

-• Pet door condition
+• Pet-door condition

 Remove Pet Items Before Photography

-Before photos, remove or hide:
+Before photographs are taken, remove or hide:

 • Pet bowls